-A course that develops skills, knowledge and appreciation of tap dance through the study of elementary rhythms, basic steps and terminology.
+This course develops the skills, knowledge and appreciation of tap dance through the study of elementary rhythms, basic steps and terminology.
 Through these processes, students develop an understanding of the technical and artistic foundations necessary for performance, choreography and teaching.
 Prerequisite: DAPE 135.
 One credit.